-Other students who hold a baccalaureate degree in education may enroll in graduate courses.
+Other students who hold a baccalaureate degree in education may enroll in Master of Science in Education and Master of Science in Administration courses.
 A maximum of nine graduate credits may be taken before enrollment in the master's program is required.
 Applicants must be approved for graduate courses by the director of graduate studies.
+Students holding a baccalaureate degree in theology may enroll in Master of Arts in Theological Studies.